schaftler/Quantum/README.md

-# Quantum
+# XCQR

-Though its quantum, the data here's not probablistic!
+##This is a repo fir XCQR3, all the data and resources are updated